isc-projects/isc-dnssec-guide/doc/recipes.rst

                    VY5URQA2/d...OVKr1+KX8= )
    ...

-As you can see, the signature generated by the old KSK (24828) disappeared, replaced by a new signature generated from the new KSK (23550).
+As you can see, the signature generated by the old KSK (24828) has disappeared, replaced by a new signature generated from the new KSK (23550).